Make the Switch to MariaDB

 It’s often said that databases are sticky, once you’ve adopted one, it’s very difficult to move to another.
 Proprietary databases tied to legacy hardware, specialized views, API extensions, and other “enhancements” are locking you into diminishing returns, yet they support so many mission-critical applications and processes that a forklift upgrade would be far too risky.

-You want to switch to community open source to gain flexibility and avoid vendor lock-in – not to mention the vibrant community surrounding it.
-But piecemealing together your own security, high availability, and support feels like a dubious trade-off.
+You want to switch to open source to gain flexibility and avoid vendor lock-in – not to mention the vibrant community surrounding it.
+But piecemealing together your own security, high availability and support feels like a dubious trade-off.

-Want to break free of proprietary databases without assuming all the responsibility for building or knitting together your own enterprise-class capabilities around an open source community database.
+Want to break free of proprietary databases without assuming all the responsibility for building or knitting together your own enterprise-class capabilities around an open source database?

 Who says you can’t have your cake and eat it too?